 In either case, the final decision on the method is subject to the consideration and approval of the Cabinet.

 iii Evaluation and grant

 When the selection committee has approved the RfP and draft PPP contract, the project-handling agency and the selection committee may proceed with the selection of a private party.
-The RfP will be announced to the public, and interested parties may submit a proposal.
+The RfP will be announced to the public and interested parties may submit a proposal.
 The selection committee evaluates the submitted proposals and negotiates the PPP contract with the winning bidder.
 Then, the project-handling agency must furnish the draft PPP contract to the Office of the Attorney-General for scrutiny.

-The project-handling agency must submit the results of the selection of the private party, the draft PPP contract as scrutinised by the Office of the Attorney General and essential terms and conditions thereof to the minister of the responsible ministry for approval prior to submission to the Cabinet for further consideration.
+The project-handling agency must submit the results of the selection of the private party, and the draft PPP contract as scrutinised by the Office of the Attorney General and the essential terms and conditions thereof are submitted to the minister of the responsible ministry for approval prior to submission to the Cabinet for further consideration.
 Upon the Cabinet's approval of the result of the selection of the private party and the essential terms and conditions of the PPP contract, the project-handling agency may sign the PPP contract with the selected private party.